 In the fall of 2021, Dr. Schutz sat down with Jodi Krangle, voice actor and podcaster, on her show Audio Branding to discuss the connection between music and psychology.
 Dr. Schutz and Jodi Krangle also talked about the research the MAPLE Lab is conducting on the relationship between music and emotion and to improve alarms in healthcare settings.

 Two separate television broadcasts focused on MAPLE Lab research during the week of Jan 3rd-9th, 2010.

-The Quirks Question Roadshow featured Dr. Schutz on discussing why major scales sound “right.”
+Dr. Schutz was previously featured on the show discussing why major scales sound “right.”
 CBC’s Bob McDonald talks with researchers to answer questions from the show’s listeners.
-The taping took place at the Perimeter Institute in Waterloo, Ontario on June 4th, and air on June 6th.
+The taping took place at the Perimeter Institute in Waterloo, Ontario on June 4th 2015, and air on June 6th, 2015.

 The Scientific Case for Live Music Writer Edward Willett then based his weekly science column on McMaster’s Jan 4th press release in a segment titled The Scientific Case for Live Music.
 To hear this column, click on the audio player below:

 Edward’s column is also available in written form on his website at EdwardWillett.com.